VTrans/vtp3-pavement/README.md

 1. gdb's and symbology created for ago publish
 2. ago map, app, and feature service created
 3. made ago thumbnails

+##10232014
+1. add route and town to pop up enhancement task identified
+2. adding attributes and populating in dtims
+3. fixing tables for service publish